apparebit/siteforge/packages/async/README.md

 This package enables concurrent execution of more than one asynchronous task.
-Since it also enforces an upper concurrency limit, tasks may not always execute right away but only after having been queued for a while.
-I originally started with a version that supported different task priorities but found it brittle in practice, so reverted to this more straight-forward design and implementation.
+Since it also enforces an upper concurrency limit, tasks may not always execute right away but only after some delay.
-Any undocumented feature is likely to suddenly vanish as soon as private class members work reliably enough.
-Node.js 13.5.0 had one remaining bug in my testing.

 ## Overview

-While this package also exports some helper functionality and the default-exported executor has a fair number of methods, basic usage is quite
-straight-forward:
+Basic usage of this package's default-exported main class is straight-forward:

 ```js
 // Import the package.